OfficeDev/Copilot-for-M365-Samples/samples/msgext-product-support-sso-csharp/README.md

 - Enter `Find Contoso products aimed at individuals` in the message box and send it
 - Copilot will respond with a message referencing Contoso consumer products
 - Hover over a reference to view an Adaptive Card with the product details.
 The card contains a photo and action buttons to view either view the SharePoint List Item in the Product support team site or edit the product details from within Copilot
 - Select `Edit`, you will recieve a popup which will dissappear, this also results in the adaptive card dissapearing.
-This is because the message extension needs to authenticate with from Microsoft Teams bot channel as Adaptive Card actions currently are not support in the Microsoft 365 bot channel, to get an access token to call Microsoft Graph
+This popup is caused by a second sign-in required to get an access token for Microsoft Graph from the action handler which uses the Microsoft Teams bot channel
 - Hover over a reference again and select `Edit`, this time you will see a form appear to update the product details
 - Update the product details in the form and select `Save`, the card will then show the updated product details